dwaan/homebridge-adb/README.md

 ## Configuration

 Here an example of configuration that you can use.
-If you're using Homebridge Config UI X, you can configure your device there, but there's a small hiccup with Inputs.
-It only display one input, but if you press add, it will display the rest of the inputs.
+If you're using Homebridge Config UI X, you can configure your device there, but there's a small bug with Input selection screen.
+It only displays one input, but if you press add, it will display the rest of the inputs.

     "platforms": [
         {